JosephKJ/Awesome-Mixup/README.md

 # Awesome-Mixup
-A repository to host recent papers on ManiFold Mixup
+A repository to host recent papers on Manifold Mixup

 1. Mixup: https://arxiv.org/abs/1710.09412